Myopia: Treatment

 The National Institutes of Health says there is no known way of preventing myopia, and the use of glasses or contact lenses does not affect its progression, unless the glasses or contact lenses are too strong of a prescription.
 There is no universally accepted method of preventing myopia and proposed methods need additional study to determine their effectiveness.
 Optical correction using glasses or contact lenses is the most common treatment; other approaches include orthokeratology, and refractive surgery.
 Medications (mostly atropine) and vision therapy can be effective in addressing the various forms of pseudomyopia.

 Glasses and contacts

 Corrective lenses bend the light entering the eye in a way that places a focused image accurately onto the retina.
 The power of any lens system can be expressed in diopters, the reciprocal of its focal length in meters.
 Corrective lenses for myopia have negative powers because a divergent lens is required to move the far point of focus out to the distance.
 More severe myopia needs lens powers further from zero (more negative).
 However, strong eyeglass prescriptions create distortions such as prismatic movement and chromatic aberration.
-Strongly near-sighted wearers of contact lenses do not experience these distortions because the lens moves with the cornea, keeping the optic axis in line with the visual axis and because the vertex distance has been reduced to zero.
+Strongly myopic wearers of contact lenses do not experience these distortions because the lens moves with the cornea, keeping the optic axis in line with the visual axis and because the vertex distance has been reduced to zero.